 To see what is new at Aviation Adventures, please check back here regularly.

-Over winter Aviation Aventures completed building its new hangar on the section we own at 1 Harry Wigley Drive, Pukaki Airport.
+Over winter Aviation Adventures completed building its new hangar on the section we own at 1 Harry Wigley Drive, Pukaki Airport.
 The hangar is large enough to house our Grumman Ag-Cat biplane and Cessna 172, as well as having a large office and live-in accommodation.
 We anticipate having the new office and reception area completed in November.

 Spring has been cold so far but when the weather has been more settled we have done some spectacular flights over the Southern Alps and glaciers.